Skip to content

 severity = HIGH

-To select all CVEs without an assigned status, switch to CVE rules and use:
+To select all CVEs without an assigned status, switch to the CVE rules tab and use:

 status = NONE